Pharmaceutical Dissolution Testing

-Pharmaceutical dissolution testing for solid dosage forms including routine dissolution and advanced methods for immediate or controlled release systems
+Pharmaceutical dissolution testing for solid dosage forms including routine dissolution and advanced methods for immediate or controlled release systems, delivered from our GMP laboratories

 Our scientists provide standard dissolution testing according to United States Pharmacopeia (USP) [General Chapter 〈711〉], European Pharmacopeia (EP) and US FDA guidelines for solid dose products.
 We are experienced in the development of specific dissolution approaches that are matched to the product’s specified release characteristics, in order to identify changes in critical quality attributes.
 This includes selection of the dissolution media, the dissolution apparatus and agitation rates.